 This is the practice of trying to stop your opponent from using a hypothetical example to show how your principle doesn't hold.
 It takes the form of something like "that's ridiculous, such a situation would never happen" or "but that isn't the case".
 The truth of the matter is (at least for philosophy and morality) a valid principle must be able to work in any possible situation.
 It doesn't matter how obscure it is; if it could happen in any world that could exist then philosophy has to cover it.

 I don't have any concrete advice on countering this.
 Our culture has an intensely "realist" mindset that makes its subscribers instinctively averse to considering situations very different from they believe is "real".
 And it's really dangerous, because thought experiments are one of the main ways of getting through to someone through reason.
-But I don't know what to do about someone who rejects that.
+But I don't know what to do about someone who won't accept them.

 This mostly shows up in debates about morality, where a bad person says something like "It's insane to think that you are the one who gets to decide what is right".
 Of course, nothing is less insane.
 Everyone has conscience and telling someone else that theirs is wrong and they should listen to your word instead is what is really insane.
 There are a lot of possible approaches to countering this.
 What I just said is one, but it's by no means the only one.